hdShang/arxiv-daily/docs/cs-RO/2025-08-13/papers/250809976v1-masquerade-learning-from-in-the-wild-human-videos-using-data-editing.md

 ---
 layout: default
-title: Masquerade: Learning from In-the-wild Human Videos using Data-Editing
+title: "Masquerade: Learning from In-the-wild Human Videos using Data-Editing"
 ---

 # Masquerade: Learning from In-the-wild Human Videos using Data-Editing